oneconcern/datamon/docs/proposals/diamond-design.md

 * Conflicts and checkpoints in these special locations won't be uploaded if the download is reused to create a new bundle (i.e. `/.conflicts`, `/.checkpoints` are ignored by uploads just as are the metadata in `.datamon`).

+> **NOTE**: conflict resolution is based on the _upload time_ of the file (not modification time on the dataset), and
+> is resolved locally by the host running the split client.
+>
+> Therefore, hosts running splits should be synchronized.

 ### Handling failures, retries and cancellations